Who We Are

 - Love gardening and have a desire to learn and practice environmentally-friendly horticulture methods and share this information with others.

-- Eager to learn horticulture by actively participating in an intensive 48 hour 8-week training program in February and March, and a plant clinic in the spring.
+- Eager to learn horticulture by actively participating in an intensive 48 hour 8-week training program every Friday in February and March, and a plant clinic in the June.

 Volunteer Service & Training Commitment: